lambda-feedback/shimmy/README.md

    --progress-sidecar-burst-size value          how many worker-authored progress events at the start of an evaluation are exempt from the minimum spacing below, so a handful of legitimate back-to-back checkpoints aren't rate limited. (default: 5) [$PROGRESS_SIDECAR_BURST_SIZE]
    --progress-sidecar-min-event-interval value  the minimum spacing between worker-authored progress events relayed per evaluation, once the burst allowance above is used up. (default: 10ms) [$PROGRESS_SIDECAR_MIN_EVENT_INTERVAL]
    --progress-sidecar-unbind-grace-period value  how long to keep relaying worker-authored progress events after a request returns, so a fire-and-forget POST dispatched just before the result can still land. (default: 250ms) [$PROGRESS_SIDECAR_UNBIND_GRACE_PERIOD]
-   --progress-stream-enabled                   stream progress back on the /evaluate and /chat responses as Server-Sent Events for requests that send 'Accept: text/event-stream'.
+   --progress-stream-enabled                   stream progress back on the /evaluate and /chat responses as Server-Sent Events for requests that send 'Accept: text/event-stream' and negotiate 'X-Api-Version: 0.1.1-dev'.
 Standalone/serve mode only; ignored under AWS Lambda. (default: true) [$PROGRESS_STREAM_ENABLED]
    --progress-stream-heartbeat-seconds value   seconds between SSE heartbeat comments sent while an evaluation runs, so an idle streamed connection isn't dropped by an intermediary.
 0 disables heartbeats. (default: 15) [$PROGRESS_STREAM_HEARTBEAT_SECONDS]

    function